Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Haligonians are such a welcoming bunch, so much so that Halifax has been ranked one of the friendliest cities in the world by luxury and lifestyle travel magazine Condé Nast Traveler and believe me when I say it’s true.

 When the majority of people you run into on a daily basis are friendly, courteous and happy, we call that “a clue.”
-If Halifax, Nova Scotia were a crappy place to live, would everyone be so nice and friendly all the time?
+If moving to Halifax, Nova Scotia was a mistake, would everyone be so nice and friendly all the time?
 It takes a bit of getting used to at first, but you’ll soon come to love it and when you travel outside of Nova Scotia, you’ll realise just how special the people in it are.

 We all want the best for our kids, and the environment in which we chose to raise our children matters a great deal.
-I know that by choosing to have raised our three kids in this city, they will grow up around other kids raised by great, happy and generous people.
+By moving to Halifax and raising our three kids in this city, I knew they would grow up around other kids raised by great, happy and generous people.
 And that is quite special.

 2. Halifax Traffic is Pretty Mild